Security Patch Management Strengthens Ransomware Defense

 In making decisions about which security patches to apply, context is what organizations need most of all.

 How to decide which security patch is a priority?

 The full set of contextual factors that matter will be different for every organization, but there are common questions that can help evaluate the true risk a vulnerability represents.
 Some key ones include:

 - Are these patches relevant to the application systems used in-house?
 Security teams should begin by narrowing down the list of CVEs released annually—which number in the tens of thousands—to only those relevant to your enterprise IT ecosystem.
 Don’t overlook outdated legacy applications, networks, systems, devices, and servers.

 - Is the vulnerability already being exploited in the wild?
-If the answer is yes, a security patch should be applied immediately.
+Leverage the CISA Known Exploited Vulnerabilities catalog (some security tools will have this feature built in) and if the answer is yes, a security patch should be applied immediately.

 - Is there a proof of concept (POC) for exploiting the vulnerability?
 A POC is the earliest implementation of a threat.
 Having a POC means cybercriminals don’t need to start from scratch to develop their own exploits: they can build off the POC as a base.
 Its availability makes a cyberattack more likely, so where a POC exists, patching sooner rather than later is wise.

 - What does the vulnerability allow attackers to do?
 If unpatched software gives access to a siloed system with little exposure to other corporate resources and minimal privileges to execute actions, the risk of harm is relatively low.
 On the other hand, if it arms attackers with administrator privileges and remote control over systems and code, the security patch should be applied right away.